 A submerged mountain rises from the depths to within 30m of the surface.
 The site offers striking underwater scenery of good stony corals, soft corals, whip corals, giant sponges, fishes and other pelagic species.

 Malapascua is another very popular diving spot in Cebu ideal for scuba diving holidays for beginners.
 Perched at the far northern tip of Cebu’s main island, getting here involves a four-hour land travel from Cebu City to barangay Maya in Daanbantayan town.
 From the town proper, it takes another 45 minutes by boat to Malapascua.

 Diving in Malapascua Island offers a great starting point for newbie divers, with plenty of dive schools offering tours throughout the area.

-The highlight of Malapascua is the thresher shark dives in Monad Shoal.
+The highlight of Malapascua is the thresher shark diving in Monad Shoal.
 Dives here are very easy to do and almost always rewarding.

 Visitors can opt for an easy afternoon exploring the deep with thresher shark divers and take their pick from a wide range of excursions, from reefs and wrecks to dives by day and by night.